bogus7000/storybook-grid-assignment/README.md

 ### Feedback

 - In the future, please consider including more details about how styles are expected to be managed. `CSS-in-JS`?
 Pre-processors like `SASS` perhaps?
-In the end, I went for simple `Vanilla CSS` with `flexbox` and `media queries`, as I was severely limited in terms of time I could devote to this assignment
+In the end, I decided to use `Vanilla CSS` with `flexbox` and `media queries`, as it seemed like that's what was required for this assignment.
+Plus I needed to get this done ASAP, and this seemed like a good-enough option that would let me kick this off immediately :)

 - `Grid` component spec may be interpreted in several different ways.
 At first, I thought that this grid is specifically targeted at images, since you've specified pixel density for some of the grid items `(599x315 @2x)`.
 Later, as I was inspecting the `Card` component spec, I noticed that the same grid is used to align cards.
 To be honest, I am still not 100% sure what is expected here.
 Regardless, my grid supports both cases.
 There's the `ResponsiveImages` story for images, and the `ResponsiveCards` story for cards